Menu

 8. Indented paragraphs

-9. Title must be included in the document header.
-You may not use the contest theme as your title
+9. Title must be included in the document header

 10. Pagination must be included in the document footer.